 Explore more Configuration Management deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Configuration Management.
-These resources below were developed by management consulting firms and Configuration Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Configuration Management templates below that were developed by management consulting firms and Configuration Management subject matter experts.

 With the rapid pace of technological change in the telecom industry, ensuring that Configuration Management tools can scale effectively is critical.
 Tools must not only handle the current volume of configuration items but also adapt to future demands without compromising performance.
 A study by Gartner indicates that by 2025, 70% of organizations will rigorously track metrics related to their tools' scalability to support digital business initiatives.